-Both options are completely different from a multi-stage installation of native apps, where users need to find your app in the store, download it, then install:
+Both options are completely different from a multi-stage installation of native apps, where users need to find your app in the store, download it, then install it:

 As for updates, PWA users don’t have to update your app each time you release a new version - they will always have the newest one.

 As sales are the primary goal of any business, PWAs are getting popular as a great tool to boost conversion rates.
 Later in the article, we will dive deep into the examples of businesses that can easily prove this fact.

 Second, there are push notifications, just like notifications from a native mobile app.
-They greatly increase the engagement rates, reminding the user of the solution and keeping them interested.
+They greatly increase engagement rates, reminding users about the solution and keeping them interested.

 This is extremely important for e-commerce, so there’s no wonder why many famous online shopping websites are actively adopting PWAs.

-A snapshot of statistics of companies using PWAs for their businesses is a living proof for that:
+A snapshot of statistics of companies using PWAs for their businesses is living proof of that:

 With PWA implemented, your website can load within 1 second, which is possible thanks to caching data by Service Workers.
-And we all know, that faster a website or app loads, the higher user satisfaction.
+And we all know that the faster a website or app loads, the higher user satisfaction.
 Overall, extending your business with PWA can make it better in a few ways.

-With a PWA there’s no need to wait for the moderation period to finish, and no risks of installation backlog moments from App Stores.
-As already mentioned, to install your progressive app, your clients will only need to open the website and hit ‘Add to home screen’.
+With a PWA, there’s no need to wait for the moderation period to finish and no risks of installation backlog moments from App Stores.
+As already mentioned, to install your progressive app, your clients will only need to open the website and hit the ‘Add to home screen’ button.

 Though behaving like a native app, your PWA would still be a web page, clickable and shareable, and it is also indexed by Google.
 So your potential customers have better chances to find it.